Stewart Grand Prix: 1999

 Johnny Herbert at the 1999 Canadian Grand Prix.
 He took his last and Stewart's first and only F1 victory later that year.

 After Ford acquired Cosworth in July 1998, they risked designing and building a brand-new engine for 1999.
 The Stewart SF3 was quick out of the box, however both cars over-heated on the grid of the first race, the Australian Grand Prix, after qualifying competitively.
 This put Herbert out instantly and made Barrichello start from the pit lane.
 Barrichello received a stop-go penalty during the race and finished fifth.
 The car was consistently competitive throughout the season, however the engine initially proved fragile as both cars blew their engines at the Brazilian race which meant the engine was rarely run at full power.
 Stewart's competitiveness was affirmed by running first in Brazil for a long spell of the race and qualifying on pole for the French Grand Prix with Barrichello.
 Johnny Herbert won a popular victory at the rain soaked 1999 European Grand Prix at the new Nürburgring after other leading contenders crashed off the track or lost time in the pits changing tyres.
 Barrichello finished third, in a result most observers indicated that Stewart deserved given their strength over the season.
 Herbert also became unwittingly influential in the championship at the next and penultimate race, the Malaysian Grand Prix.
 Running third behind the Ferraris of Michael Schumacher and Eddie Irvine, a mistake in the closing laps allowed Mika Häkkinen to slip past and claim the final podium position which gave the championship contender vital points.
 The Ferraris were disqualified for car irregularities and the win allowed Häkkinen to gain his second championship.
 The Stewarts as a result finished second and third in the race.
 However Ferrari won an appeal and the initial result was reinstated.
-Häkkinen however went on to win the championship later in Japan and Stewart came fourth in the constructors' championship with 36 points, beating teams such as Williams and Benetton.
+Häkkinen however went on to win the championship later in Japan and Stewart came fourth in the constructors' championship with 36 points, beating teams such as former world champions Williams and Benetton.
 Stewart's last race was the 1999 Japanese Grand Prix.

 In 2000 Ford bought the team, renaming it Jaguar Racing.
 However disappointing results led to the team being sold ahead of the 2005 season, becoming Red Bull Racing from that point onward.
 Still operating from the same location in Milton Keynes, Red Bull Racing went on to win multiple World Constructors' Championships in the 2010s and 2020s.